 - Don’t plan when you are hungry!
 If you are feeling hungry put down your pen and paper and find something to eat… you will be more focused and positive after a snack.

 - Make the most of Pinterest.
 If you are doing your own meal plans, then Pinterest boards can be a great way to organize recipes you want to cook.
-You can find mine here.
+You can find our Pinterest here.

 Next think about the types of meals you enjoy: